Taxation of salary for work on Svalbard

 A person is subject to limited tax liability for salary and business income if they have not been a tax resident of Norway (including Svalbard) during the last 10 years before their stay on Svalbard.
 Tax liability as resident on Svalbard is waived from and including the income year the individual has stayed outside of Svalbard for more than 183 days during a twelve-month period.

-Exemption from employer’s national insurance contributions
+Employer’s national insurance contributions

 For employers domiciled on Svalbard, the rate for employer’s national insurance contributions is 0 percent when the work is performed on Svalbard.
 This will apply even if an employee is not resident on Svalbard long enough for the income earned there to be taxable under the Svalbard Taxation Act.